citation-file-format/citation-file-format/index.md

 ### Roles

-An entity representing a person can be assigned a role.
+An entity representing a person can be assigned a role for the purposes of specifying authorship status, e.g., to distinguish main authors of a software from contributors who have provided a small patch.
 The defined roles are:

   Key
   -------------------------------------------------------------
   **artist**
   **assignee** (e.g., of a patent)
+  **main-author**
   **benchmarker** (e.g., of a software) **cartographer**
   **composer**